josko3567/viwerr/README.md

 _____________________________________
 ```

-There should be 4 exceptions caught but `viwerr` can only catch 2 because we cannot know if a variable is being writen to or read from in `C`.
+There should be 4 exceptions caught but `viwerr` can only catch 2 because we cannot know if a variable is being written to or read from in `C`.

 # External libraries used...